gmagnotta/workshops/secure-supply-chain/README.md

 ## This repository is intended as a placeholder for collecting useful resources to demonstrate on how to build a secure supply chain.

 ## How to start

+Install cosign on your local machine and generate key-pair with the command:

+`cosign generate-key-pair --output-key-prefix=cosign`

+Then run the ansible playbook 'playbook_tekton_chains.yaml'

-After installing Tekton Chains, it will monitors TaskRun providing results [IMAGE_URL] and [IMAGE_DIGEST].
+After Tekton Chains is installed, it will monitors TaskRun providing results [IMAGE_URL] and [IMAGE_DIGEST].

 When the results are found, it will use cosign to automatically generate the signature of the image and the attestation.